2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 Two Israeli Embassy employees, a man and a woman, were shot and killed Wednesday night as they exited the Capital Jewish Museum in Washington, D.C., officials said.
 A suspect is in custody.

-The male victim was an Israeli diplomat and the female victim was an Israeli Embassy employee, two law enforcement sources told CBS News, and they were fatally shot as they left an event at the museum.
+The two Israeli Embassy employees were fatally shot as they left an event at the museum, two law enforcement sources told CBS News.
 The sources said the shooting appears to have been a targeted attack.

-In a late-night news conference, Metropolitan Police Chief Pamela A. Smith said the shooting was reported at 9:08 p.m. local time as both victims were exiting an event at the museum.
+In a late-night news conference, Metropolitan Police Chief Pamela A. Smith said the shooting was reported at 9:08 p.m. local time outside the museum, which is located near an FBI field office.

 "We believe the shooting was committed by a single suspect who is now in custody," Smith said.